 - Privacy.
 Assure that the proxy server is private to only your IP.
 If it is not exclusive, it will cause issues down the line.

-Finding Suppliers with Reliable Proxies
+Finding Suppliers With Reliable Proxies

 As mentioned, there are hundreds, if not thousands of proxy server lists.
-Here are few rules of thumb for you to consider in identifying legitimate proxy servers:
+Here are a few rules of thumb for you to consider in identifying legitimate proxy servers:

 - Do a lot (and we mean a lot) of research before choosing a proxy server.
 Visit well-known blogs and corporate websites to view their list of top proxy servers